PrairieLearn/PrairieLearn/doc/writingTests.md

 In summary, `allowAccess` uses the algorithm:

-    each accessRule is True if (restriction1 and restriction2 and restriction3) allowAccess is True if (accessRule1 or accessRule2 or accessRule3)
+    each accessRule is True if (restriction1 AND restriction2 AND restriction3) allowAccess is True if (accessRule1 OR accessRule2 OR accessRule3)